realashleybailey/in-app-payments-ios-swiftui/docs/install.md

 # Installation & Setup

-## Install Square InAppPaymentsSDK Frameworks
+## Install Square In App Payments SDK Frameworks
 >YOU MUST INSTALL THE FRAMWORKS FOR THIS PACKAGE TO WORK

 1. Download and unzip the latest SquareInAppPaymentsSDK.zip artifact from the [Square In-App Payments Github repository release list](https://github.com/square/in-app-payments-ios/releases).